Fine-tune with the API or CLI

 Boolean

-Freezes the parameters of the visual backbone so its weights are not updated during training.
-This applies only to Qwen-VL models.
+Whether to freeze the visual backbone parameters, which prevents their weights from being updated during training.
+This parameter applies only to Qwen-VL (visual understanding) models.

 Warning

-Billing based on token usage is available only when freeze_vit is set to true.
+Billing by token usage is available only when freeze_vit is set to "true".

 batch_size